 Discussions that are relevant to the student in their everyday lives are really appreciated by the students.

-Keeping the discussions open ended so students can keep discussions ongoing an allow students to not only explore the topic, but learn other opinions and attitudes of others students.
+Keeping the discussions open-ended so students can keep discussions ongoing an allow students to not only explore the topic but learn other opinions and attitudes of others students.

 Making students feel safe in the online environment.
 Maintaining an open honest environment.

 So I have maintained a format for all my online classes.
-All discussion board post as well as any written assignments should relate more to the personal experiences and attitudes of the student.
+All discussion board post, as well as any written assignments, should relate more to the personal experiences and attitudes of the student.
 Discussions are not based on the textbook, but rather personal life experiences related to the questions that are up for discussion.
 This does require monitoring and setting the tone from the beginning of the class.
 This can be done by setting the example of how we respond and perhaps challenge our students in the way we ask additional questions.
-The quickest way to shut down a discussion is to make a student fell put down our feel attacked.
+The quickest way to shut down a discussion is to make a student fell put down or feel attacked.
 Students need to feel safe in any online discussion.